Do you need a bookkeeper or an CFO?

 • Provide market analysis

-A FD is beneficial to a business who are wanting financial support that is extremely strategic and detailed, from an individual who is able to build financial models.
-A business can rely on their FD to carry out a vast array of financial tasks, including submitting cash flow forecasts to the banks in order to raise funds.
-The Finance People are also able to offer part-time FD services to businesses who are looking to have the support of a FD on a flexible basis.
+A CFO is beneficial to a business that wants financial support that is extremely strategic and detailed from an individual who can build financial models.
+A business can rely on its CFO to carry out a vast array of financial tasks, including submitting cash flow forecasts to the banks to raise funds.
+The Finance People are also able to offer fractional CFO services to businesses that are looking to have the support of a CFO on a flexible basis.

-The Differences Between a Bookkeeper and a Finance Director
+The Differences Between a Bookkeeper and a CFO

-There are many factors that strike a contrast between the two roles, the main one being skillset as bookkeeper is not required to have the qualifications or experience needed to be a FD.
-Additionally, the level of involvement sets these two roles apart as an FD will have a much greater level of involvement within the wider business and strategic planning.
+Many factors strike a contrast between the two roles, the main one being that a skillset as a bookkeeper is not required to have the qualifications or experience needed to be a CFO.
+Additionally, the level of involvement sets these two roles apart as a CFO will have a much greater level of involvement within the wider business and strategic planning.

-The amount of responsibility is another factor that differentiates a bookkeeper from a FD, as a bookkeeper is responsible for the essential task of maintaining records, whereas a FD will be responsible for providing valuable feedback and strategies based upon the information provided.
-Last, but certainly not least, a big factor that separates these roles is the cost.
-Due to the skillset and responsibilities undertaken by a FD, you can expect to pay more for their services than that of a bookkeeper.
+The amount of responsibility is another factor that differentiates a bookkeeper from a CFO, as a bookkeeper is responsible for the essential task of maintaining records, whereas a CFO will be responsible for providing valuable feedback and strategies based on the information provided.
+Last but certainly not least, a big factor that separates these roles is the cost.
+Due to the skillset and responsibilities undertaken by a CFO, you can expect to pay more for their services than that of a bookkeeper.

-Factors to Consider When Deciding Between A Bookkeeper and a Finance Director
+Factors to Consider When Deciding Between A Bookkeeper and a CFO

-When deciding on whether your business needs the services of a bookkeeper of a financial director, you will need to consider the size of your business as well as the resource currently available.
-You will also need to factor in the financial needs and goals of the business in order to make the decision between a bookkeeper or a FD, ambitious goals will require the strategy provided by a FD whereas businesses still trying to establish themselves may benefit better from a bookkeeper.
+When deciding on whether your business needs the services of a bookkeeper or a CFO, you will need to consider the size of your business as well as the resources currently available.
+You will also need to factor in the financial needs and goals of the business to decide between a bookkeeper and a CFO; ambitious goals will require the strategy provided by a CFO, whereas businesses still trying to establish themselves may benefit better from a bookkeeper.

-Finally, the available budget will play a huge role in deciding between a bookkeeper and a FD.
-Smaller businesses may not be in a position to recruit a FD no matter how beneficial they may be.
+Finally, the available budget will play a huge role in deciding between a bookkeeper and a CFO.
+Smaller businesses may not be in a position to recruit a CFO, no matter how beneficial they may be.

-Thankfully, The Finance People are able to provide affordable options to SMEs and start-ups with flexible access to part-time finance experts of every level.
-We have a solution for every budget, from a part-time FD working once a week to bookkeepers working remotely to support your business.
+Thankfully, The Finance People can provide affordable options to SMEs and start-ups with flexible access to part-time finance experts of every level.
+We have a solution for every budget, from a part-time CFO working once a week to bookkeepers working remotely to support your business.

 By leveraging our part-time finance solutions at The Finance People, not only will you get support in finding the right fit for your business, but we will also provide ongoing support.
 Plus, should your dedicated finance expert be sick, on maternity leave or otherwise absent, we can provide additional support.